lee-zhg/intro-to-docker/lab1.md

     Nginx is a lightweight web server.
 You can access it on port 8080 on your localhost.

-3. Access the nginx server on http://localhost:8080.
-If you are using play-with-docker, look for the `8080` link near the top of the page.
+4. Access the nginx server on http://localhost:<your unique port#>.
+If you are using play-with-docker, look for the `8100` link near the top of the page.

     ![](images/lab1_step2_nginx.png)

+5. Set unique port# and container name used by mongo DB server

+    * when you are running the lab in a wetty web terminal, you have to set a unique port# and container name based on your assigned wetty terminal username.
+For example, if your username is `user03`, you should use port# `8203`, and the container name as `mongo-03`.

+        ```
+        export MONGOPORT=[your unique port#]
+        export MONGONAME=[your unique name]
+        ```

+    * when you are running the lab on your local machine or via http://play-with-docker.com,

+      ```
+      export MONGOPORT=8200
+      export MONGONAME=mongo
+      ```

-4. Run a mongo DB server
+6. Run a mongo DB server

     Now, run a mongoDB server.
 We will use the [official mongoDB image](https://store.docker.com/images/mongo) from the Docker Store.
 Instead of using the `latest` tag (which is the default if no tag is specified), we will use a specific version of the mongo image: 3.4.

     ```sh
-    $ docker container run --detach --publish 8081:27017 --name mongo mongo:3.4
+    $ docker container run --detach --publish $MONGOPORT:27017 --name $MONGONAME mongo:3.4

     Unable to find image 'mongo:3.4' locally
     3.4: Pulling from library/mongo